rajivbishwokarma/Vitis-AI-Tutorials/README.md

 + Follow the instructions described in the Phase-2 part of the article (look for it in the cloned folder)

 # Application Evaluation on the Target ZCU102 Board
-Once the zcu102 board is up and running it automatically launches a Jupiter notebook server.
-Jupiter notebooks mentioned in the article are already included in the board image and should be accessible on a browser using http://<board-ip>:8888 address.
+Once the zcu102 board is up and running it automatically launches a Jupyter notebook server.
+Jupyter notebooks mentioned in the article are already included in the board image and should be accessible on a browser using http://<board-ip>:8888 address.
 For Instructions on how to gather the board's ip address by accessing it over JTAG or via SSH refer to the chapter 2 of <a href="https://www.xilinx.com/support/documentation/sw_manuals/vitis_ai/1_0/ug1414-vitis-ai.pdf">UG1414</a>)
 + Copy all subdirectories from ‘/test_dir’ (created during ‘Dataset download and preprocessing’ step) to the ‘/workspace/skinl/data’ directory in the board file system.
 Make sure to maintain the directory structure.
-+ Follow the steps described in the Jupiter notebook 'skinl_app.ipynb' to evaluate the application.
++ Follow the steps described in the Jupyter notebook 'skinl_app.ipynb' to evaluate the application.

 # License